shahiakhilesh1304/shahiakhilesh1304/README.md

 <h1 align="center">Welcome to my GitHub profile! 👋</h1>
 <h6 align="center">Hello there!
-My name is Akhilesh Pratap Shahi, and I'm a Software Engineer at MpHrx.
+My name is Akhilesh Pratap Shahi, and I'm a Deputy Manager - Data Engineer at Reliance Jio.
 I use this GitHub profile to showcase some of my work.</h6>

 <h1 align="center">About me</h1>
 <p>I hold a Bachelor's in Technology with a major in Computer Science.
 During my college years, I also worked as an assistant professor for Java and Python classes at various colleges and universities.
 For the past three years, I have worked as a Software Developer with a focus on Java 8, SpringBoot, Hibernate/JPA repository, and other technologies.